 Instructions

 - Heat oven to 350°.
-Grease an 8" square baking dish with butter; set aside.
+Grease a casserole baking dish with butter; set aside. a 9 x 13" baking works well here.

-- Add flour; cook, stirring, until smooth, 2 minutes.
+- Add flour; cook, stirring, until smooth, about 2 minutes.

 - Add cream, milk, thyme, salt, and pepper; bring to a boil.
 Add potatoes; cook, stirring occasionally, until potatoes are just tender, 8–10 minutes.